 But the spectrum of tooth correction requirements is broad.
 What are the people with only minor cosmetic needs to do?
-Medical professionals have come up with excellent alternatives for smiles that don’t need to go through such invasive measures to look well.
+Medical professionals have come up with excellent alternatives for smiles that don’t need to go through such invasive measures to look straight and aligned.
 One of these methods is Invisalign.

 This treatment method involves wearing a series of plastic molds, which are called aligners.
 Over the course of your treatment, a series of aligners will continually shape your teeth into its ultimate “corrected” form.